tailscale/tailsql/README.md

 }
 ```

 Any number of sources can be configured this way.
-It is also possible to add new data sources dynamically at runtime using the `SetDB` method of the server.
+It is also possible to add new data sources dynamically at runtime using the `SetDB` and `SetSource` methods of the server.
 It is _not_ currently possible to remove data sources once added, however.

 ### Tailscale Integration